 Would a secured or unsecured loan be preferable if I don’t have any credit history?

-If you don’t have a credit history and want to apply for a personal loan, you might want to consider what assets you own that you could offer as security for a loan.
+If you don’t have a credit history and want to apply for a personal loan, you might want to consider what assets you own that you could offer as security for the loan.
 This mainly applies to personal loans, because a home loan or car loan is usually secured by the home or car you are buying.

 Secured loans generally represent less of a risk for lenders than unsecured loans.
 Canstar research shows that interest rates are generally lower for secured loans.
 However, secured loans also come with the risk that the lender could repossess the asset used as security if you are unable to meet your repayments.